I quit my job as a retail pharmacist just 16 months after graduation.

 While this actually may not be a bad thing since at least you can enjoy some comic relief from their idiotic question after they have walked away, you still have to be able to be professional and somehow find an answer to their question.

 People are angry.
 Always.
 Which I understand, to some extent.
 For example, one day a woman was being extremely rude to me, and I later found out that she was diagnosed with cancer earlier in the week.
 I understood why she was acting the way that she was.
-Then we have the guy that’s swearing me up and down because his Viagra prescription isn’t ready yet.
+Then, there was a man that would be swearing because his Viagra prescription wasn't ready yet.
 It's people like him that made me ask - is being a pharmacist worth it?

 Is being a pharmacist worth it?